Is a Shift in General Manager Leadership Styles the Answer?

 On the other hand, when dealing with customer issues or complaints, the general manager can switch to transformational leadership by acting in a way that inspires an employee to respect and imitate their actions.
 Additionally, rewards that are not based on rules or job performance expectations, but rather are meant to thank employees, can boost morale among employees.

 Moreover, successful general managers share credit with their followers and demonstrate inspirational motivation.
-Not only can this deepen relationships with employees, it can influence customer satisfaction ratings and thus bottom line profits.
+Not only can this deepen relationships with employees, but it can also influence customer satisfaction ratings and thus bottom line profits.

 Successful general managers do not always put customers first, nor do they always put employees first.
 They find ways to ensure that each group feels respected and rewarded.
 Employing multiple leadership styles can help balance these two factors.